IRIS

 Detector Protocols

 IRIS supports several different protocols for communicating with vehicle detection systems.
-The protocol used depends on the comm link of the controller to which it is assigned.
-The following table summarizes features of each protocol.
+The protocol used depends on the comm link of the controller to which a detector is assigned.

 Protocol | Binning | Traffic Data |